Christian-amakah/zerotrustlab/02-Network-security/network-security-assessment.md

 Each open port represents a potential entry point that could be probed or exploited.

 ## Connection to web Vulnerabilities
-The identified web services may be susceptible to application-layer attacks such as:
+The identified web services may be prone to application-layer attacks such as:

 - SQL Injection (SQLi) → If backend input handling is insecure
-- Cross-Site Scripting (XSS) → If user input is not properly sanitized These vulnerabilities are explored in related projects within this repository.
+- Cross-Site Scripting (XSS) → If user input is not properly sanitized

+These vulnerabilities are explored in related projects within this repository.

 ## Potential Threats